Millions of men and women today will wake up, get out of bed, and do everything in their power not to rock the boat in their relationship.

 You see, as a former co-dependent, I know all too well what it feels like when you want everyone to like you, love you.
 When you don’t want to be rejected.
 Judged.
 When you hate confrontation.

-So step number one is to write down on paper the ways that you avoid confrontation with your lover and your friends.
+So step number one for overcoming codependency is to write down on paper the ways that you avoid confrontation with your lover and your friends.
 This will be a wake-up call for many.
-It’s the starting point of healing.
+It’s the starting point of healing and getting over codependency.

 Don’t get into arguments

 Some people even practice reading this dialogue in front of a mirror.
 Watch your body language.
 Stay strong.
 Don’t back down.
-It could take quite a bit of practice before you become comfortable in doing it in the real world.
+It could take quite a bit of practice before you become comfortable doing it in the real world.
 And that is OK.
+You need to take these pains for overcoming codependency.

 Here’s a great example.
 A number of years ago a couple started working with me because the husband had a tendency on a monthly basis to get drunk, the last Saturday of every month.
 He saw no issue with it.
 However, his wife saw it from a different angle.